 - If you’re attending an event, consider how much skin-to-skin contact is likely to occur.
 A densely packed rave where attendees are wearing minimal clothing is likely a higher-risk situation than a concert where attendees are fully clothed and spaced out.

 - Keep an eye out for new rashes or blister-like bumps on your body.
 If you suspect you have mpox, avoid close contact with others and get checked out by a medical provider.
 (See “What should I do if I think I have mpox?” for more information.)

 In this outbreak, sex (or intimate contact) has been a common method of transmission.
 If you have multiple sexual partners, consider taking additional precautions.
 This includes:

 - Asking your sexual partner(s) about recent illness/rashes

 - Using protection during sex (condoms, gloves), which may help limit exposure

 - Reducing opportunities for skin-to-skin contact with others (clothes, latex, leather)

 - Avoiding situations (sex parties, clubs) involving anonymous sexual contact

-- See the link above for more safer-sex tips regarding monkeypox
+- See the link above for more safer-sex tips regarding mpox

 Not quite!
-While monkeypox can be spread during sex, it is not currently considered an STD/STI.
-It can also be spread through other forms of close physical contact with monkeypox lesions, such as cuddling or caring for someone who’s infected.
+While mpox can be spread during sex, it is not currently considered an STD/STI.
+It can also be spread through other forms of close physical contact with mpox lesions, such as cuddling or caring for someone who’s infected.